Itau Unibanco Holding S.A. (ITUB) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for ITUB is $6.99, which is $1.07 above than the current price.
+The average price predicted for Itau Unibanco Holding S.A.
+(ITUB) by analysts is $6.99, which is $1.26 above the current market price.
 The public float for ITUB is 5.30B, and at present, short sellers hold a 0.53% of that float.
-The average trading volume of ITUB on September 05, 2023 was 18.89M shares.
+On September 12, 2023, the average trading volume of ITUB was 18.85M shares.

 ITUB’s Market Performance

-ITUB’s stock has seen a 1.71% increase for the week, with a -2.89% drop in the past month and a 4.30% gain in the past quarter.
-The volatility ratio for the week is 2.62%, and the volatility levels for the past 30 days are at 2.34% for Itau Unibanco Holding S.A.
-The simple moving average for the last 20 days is 0.80% for ITUB stock, with a simple moving average of 9.77% for the last 200 days.
+ITUB’s stock has seen a -1.08% decrease for the week, with a -1.54% drop in the past month and a -1.55% fall in the past quarter.
+The volatility ratio for the week is 2.17%, and the volatility levels for the past 30 days are at 2.24% for Itau Unibanco Holding S.A.
+The simple moving average for the past 20 days is 0.69% for ITUB’s stock, with a 8.21% simple moving average for the past 200 days.

 Analysts’ Opinion of ITUB